each/draft-aname/draft-ietf-dnsop-aname.md

 (#alternatives) describes how ANAME would fit in different DNS architectures that use online signing or tailored responses.

+## Additional section processing {#additional}

+An ANAME target may resolve to address records via a chain of CNAME and/or ANAME records; any CNAME/ANAME chain MAY be included when adding target address records to a response's Additional section.

+### Address queries

+When a server receives an address query for a name that has an ANAME record, the response's Additional section:

+  * MUST contain the ANAME record;

+  * MAY contain the target address records that match the query type (or the corresponding proof of nonexistence), if they are available and the target address RDATA fields differ from the sibling address RRset.

+The ANAME record indicates to a client that it might wish to resolve the target address records itself.
+The target address records might not be available if the server is authoritative and does not include out-of-zone or non-authoritative data in its answers.

+### ANAME queries

+When a server receives an query for type ANAME, there are three
+possibilities:

+  * The query resolved to an ANAME record, and the server has the target address records; any target address records SHOULD be added to the Additional section.

+  * The query resolved to an ANAME record, and the server does not have the target address records; any sibling address records SHOULD be added to the Additional section.

+  * The query did not resolve to an ANAME record; any address records with the same owner name SHOULD be added to the Additional section of the NOERROR response.

+When adding address records to the Additional section, if not all address types are present and the zone is signed, the server SHOULD include a DNSSEC proof of nonexistence for the missing address types.

 ## Zone transfers

 ANAME is no more special than any other RRtype and does not introduce